LeeWannacott/MYS-Mark-Your-Spreadsheet/README.md

 # How to use MYS.

+Note: If you want a demonstration of how the program works you can load the files in the "Example Files" foler.

 Note: You can click on the following images to make them bigger:

 First step is clicking the hyperlink "MYS-V5.exe", downloading the exe file and double clicking to run the executable.
 Note: Windows may ask if you want to run the exe.